-The first birthday of your child is the first milestones in his/her life.
+The first birthday of your child is the first milestone in their life.

 You can have the option of throwing a cute party or just letting it bass without being celebrated.

 It is best to keep in mind that your baby only wants your undivided attention.
-Sure, your baby will play alongside with other babies, but your baby will not know how to play with them yet.
+Sure, your baby will play alongside other babies, but your baby will not know how to play with them yet.
 Your baby will be scared of strangers, for sure.
-Therefore, it is ideal to invite only the closest friends and relatives to the party.
+Therefore, it is ideal for inviting only the closest friends and relatives to the party.

 The cash you need to shelve out for your baby’s first birthday party does not need to go over $500.
-Since you are only inviting the few closets people to the party, you only have to spend the minimum amount on food, party favours and decorations.
+Since you only invite a few people to the party, you only have to spend the minimum amount on food, party favors, and decorations.
 It is up to you if you want to splurge more on the party theme and food.

 The best time to throw your baby’s first birthday party is around the afternoon nap time.
-You wouldn’t want sleepy and cranky crying babies during the party, right?
+You wouldn’t want sleepy and cranky crying babies during the party.
 Remember, it’s a domino effect.
 Once a baby starts to cry, the others will follow suit.
 Also, it is best to keep the party short.
-An hour long party is long enough for the babies, as well as the adults, to have fun and interact with each other.
+An hour-long party is long enough for the babies and the adults to have fun and interact with each other.

 Food and Drinks

 Keep it effortless!
-Simple and easy eats are best served for babies, while the adults can have separate food for themselves.
-Simple cheese sandwich, cheesy macaroni or spirals, diced fruits of variety of colours, pizza topped with pineapple and ham, Spanish rice and crackers are good choices since these are simple for babies to chew on.
-Avoid foods that can cause possible choking like popcorns, nuts and raisins.
-The toddlers can have a separate cake for themselves to mash on to their heart’s content, while the adults can have cupcakes or a delicious cake to feast on.
-Remember to keep your baby away from the candle; otherwise he/she will end up grabbing it, instead of blowing it.
+Simple and easy eats are best served for babies, while the adults can have different food for themselves.
+Simple cheese sandwich, cheesy macaroni or spirals, diced fruits of various colors, pizza topped with pineapple and ham, Spanish rice, and crackers are good choices since these are simple for babies to chew on.
+Avoid foods that can cause possible chokings like popcorns, nuts, and raisins.
+The toddlers can have a separate cake to mash on to their heart’s content, while the adults can have cupcakes or a delicious cake to feast on.
+Remember to keep your baby away from the candle; otherwise, they will end up grabbing it instead of blowing it.

 Like the food, keep the drinks simple as well.
-Milk, diluted juices and water are the best option for drinks.
-Adults can have a separate non-alcoholic fruit cocktail for themselves.
+Milk, diluted juices, and water are the best option for drinks.
+Adults can have a different non-alcoholic fruit cocktail for themselves.

 The ideal place for your baby’s first birthday party is at home.
-It is where baby feels most secured and you have access to everything he/she needs.
-If your house is too small for the event, you can opt for the social hall around your village or a restaurant that caters to kiddie parties.
+It is where the baby feels most secure, and you have access to everything they need.
+If your house is too small for the event, you can opt for the social hall around your village or a restaurant catering to kiddie parties.

 Games and crafts

-1 year-olds are too young to understand the mechanics of the game.
-The best fun activity that your baby will love is singing and dancing along to his/her favourite nursery rhyme.
-You can also play peek-a-boo, bean bag toss, read a story book and most of all, your baby will love to help you unwrap his/her presents.
+One-year-olds are too young to understand the mechanics of the game.
+The best fun activity that your baby will love is singing and dancing along to their favorite nursery rhyme.
+You can also play peek-a-boo, bean bag toss, read a storybook, and most of all, your baby will love to help you unwrap their presents.

-To make the party memorable for every toddler attending the party, you can make a collection of their paint handprints in a white board.
-You can construct it into a pattern of a tree or flower; just make sure that the paint you will use is non-toxic and easy to remove.
+To make the party memorable for every toddler attending the party, you can make a collection of their paint handprints on a whiteboard.
+You can construct it into a pattern of a tree or flower; make sure that the paint you will use is non-toxic and easy to remove.
 You can also pass around a cute sign book or board around the adults joining the party to make the event even more unforgettable.

 Make the cards as personalized as possible.
-A picture of your baby, the theme of the party and the important details should be printed in your invitation.
-Make it as colourful and as cute as you can, just like your baby!
+A picture of your baby, the party’s theme, and the necessary details should be printed in your invitation.
+Make it as colorful and as cute as you can, just like your baby!
 You can distribute electronic invitations, but it won’t be as gush-worthy as receiving an actual invitation.

 Birthday Greetings from President Trump